IoUCert: Robustness Verification for Anchor-based Object Detectors: Abstract

 \section{Abstract}

 While formal robustness verification has seen significant success in image classification, scaling these guarantees to object detection remains notoriously difficult due to complex non-linear coordinate transformations and Intersection-over-Union (IoU) metrics.
-We introduce \ioucert, a novel formal verification framework designed specifically to overcome these bottlenecks in foundational anchor-based object detection architectures.
-Focusing on the object localisation component in single-object settings, we propose a coordinate transformation that enables our algorithm to circumvent precision-degrading relaxations of non-linear box prediction functions.
-This allows us to optimise bounds directly with respect to the anchor box offsets which enables a novel Interval Bound Propagation method that derives optimal IoU bounds.
-We demonstrate that our method enables, for the first time, the robustness verification of realistic, anchor-based models including SSD, YOLOv2, and YOLOv3 variants against various input perturbations. \keywords{Neural Network Verification \and Object Detection \and Adversarial Robustness}
+As a fundamental step towards verifying complete detection pipelines, we introduce \ioucert, a novel formal verification framework designed specifically to overcome these core mathematical bottlenecks.
+By isolating the object localisation task in single-object settings, we propose a coordinate transformation that circumvents precision-degrading relaxations of non-linear box prediction functions.
+This approach allows us to optimise bounds directly with respect to anchor box offsets, enabling a novel Interval Bound Propagation method that derives optimal IoU bounds.
+We demonstrate that \ioucert{} enables, for the first time, the robustness verification of foundational, anchor-based architectures including tractable variants of SSD, YOLOv2, and YOLOv3 against various input perturbations, providing a rigorous theoretical basis for future end-to-end detector verification. \keywords{Neural Network Verification \and Object Detection \and Adversarial Robustness}